How to Get Featured in Forbes for AI Visibility: A CMO Playbook

 - mention quality, not just mention count

-- whether the brand name appears in AI answer engines
+- whether the brand name appears in answer engines

 - whether the coverage includes a verifiable claim